heksaani/InnuendoCliCpouta/Innuendo2.md

 ## Modify the configuration file of nextflow (nextflow.config) to add e.g., runOptions and other  options if necessary

-Nextflow configuration file (/Controller/flowcraft/flowcraft/nextflow.config) can be configured for options such as cacheDir and runOptions as shown below:
+Nextflow configuration file (nextflow.config) can be configured for options such as cacheDir and runOptions as shown below:

 ```
 you can dd with runoptions (---bind /path   as below: